philipbrembeck/vegan-ingredients-api/README.md

   ````
 The header `"text/plain"` as well as the plain-text input has to be sent with every request, otherwise an error will be thrown.

-**Attention**: The ingredients have to be comma and space seperated!
+**Attention**: The ingredients have to be comma and space seperated and URL-encoded if posted through the `ingredients`-parameter.
+Otherwise, the results will be erroneous.

 ### Responses
 We use standardized HTTP status codes as responses.